 There are still more contestants waiting to be seen

-There are more people who visit the villa To be a fly on the wall in the Love Island villa must be something else, and a few lucky hairdressers have been invited in to give contestants a spot of pampering during their stay in Majorca.
+To be a fly on the wall in the Love Island villa must be something else, and a few lucky hairdressers have been invited in to give contestants a spot of pampering during their stay in Majorca.
 While they generally do their own hair and makeup, Justin revealed that on occasions, they have been treated to having it done for them.

 Even though they are in a TV show, it doesn’t mean that they contestants are waited on hand and foot.
 The couples are encouraged to clean up after themselves, Justin has said.
 However, there are also cleaners that come in to clean the villa, and the cast gets their laundry collected once a week and sent out to a laundry service.